 The OIPRD’s oversight role begins with the receipt of a public complaint and continues to the end of the investigation.
-The Chiefs of Police and Commissioner of the OPP are still responsible for discipline of police officers and holding disciplinary hearings.
+The chiefs of police and Commissioner of the OPP are responsible for disciplining police officers and holding disciplinary hearings.

 Systemic Reviews and Audits

 The OIPRD works to identify and offer solutions to systemic or ongoing issues within police services and is responsible for performing audits to ensure the complaints system is being administered effectively.

 Our office is responsible for teaching the public and the police about the complaints system.
 The OIPRD also seeks feedback from the public – both community members and police – who have been involved in the public complaints process.

 The OIPRD has jurisdiction over municipal and regional police services and the Ontario Provincial Police (OPP).
 The OIPRD may only investigate sworn police officers in Ontario.
 This does not include: RCMP officers, TTC special constables, GO Transit police, First Nations Police Officers, court officers, campus police, provincial offences officers or special constables.

 The OIPRD was established under the Independent Police Review Act, 2007, and began work on October 19, 2009, as an independent, neutral, arm’s-length agency of the Ontario Ministry of the Attorney General.
 The act requires that the Director must never have been a police officer and that staff of the OIPRD cannot be serving police officers.
 This means that all employees of the OIPRD are civilians.

 As an independent civilian oversight agency, we make sure that public complaints about police are dealt with in a manner that is transparent, effective and fair to both the public and the police.
 We work cooperatively with both complainants and police to investigate and resolve complaints.
 We make our decisions independently of the government, the police and the public.